Lost and Found

 - Students exchange written descriptions of their objects with one another.

-- Then, each partner draw the object on paper by using simple shapes (rectangles, squares, circles, ellipsesovals, pointsarcs, lines, etc) and writing down what color each shape should be.
+- Then, each partner draw the object on paper by using ellipses and rectangles only.

 - After 5 minutes of drawing, students take turns showing their drawing to the other for feedback.
 Feedback should be minimal and should not add too many complicated elements to the original drawing.